Arts in Mind Education Scheme

 - Supporting students to develop patient empathy and self-care

 - Supporting students to develop creativity in academic work

-For more information about the Arts in mind education scheme please see the application pack or contact firstname.lastname@example.org.
+For more information about the Arts in mind education scheme please contact firstname.lastname@example.org.